tikalk/resource-manager/README.md

 The Resource-Manager operator has built to automatically manage your kubernetes objects.

 Here's why:
-* You can easily create schedulded policies that will allow you to manage your kubernetes objects
+* You can easily create scheduled policies that will allow you to manage your kubernetes objects
 * You shouldn't be doing the same tasks over and over like deleting some pods or namespaces